purplepeache/SemEval-2026-Task13/README.md

 We aim to align all key dates with the official SemEval committee schedule and will announce them accordingly.

+> **Q4: What methods and technologies can I use?**

+Be creative!
+The only restriction is that we **do not allow** the usage of AI-generated content detectors, trained by third parties and restrict the data usage to the provided training sets.
+Other than that, feel free to use any methods and technologies you prefer.

-## Preliminary Important Dates
+## Important Dates
-- Sample data ready: 15 July 2025
+- ~~Sample data ready: 15 July 2025~~
-- Training data ready: **1 September 2025**
+- ~~Training data ready: **1 September 2025**~~
-- Evaluation data ready: 1 December 2025
+- **Evaluation data ready: 1 December 2025** (we already released the training and validation datasets)
-- Evaluation data ready and evaluation start: 10 January 2026
+- Evaluation data ready and evaluation start: 10 January 2026 (we will share private test data at this time)
 - Evaluation end: 24 January 2026
 - Paper submission due: February 2026
 - Notification to authors: March 2026